 (318) 255-1430, extension 237

-The Lincoln Parish School Board operates 68 school bus routes, 5 of which are special Education routes.
+The Lincoln Parish School Board operates 68 school bus routes, 5 of which are Special Education routes.
 The routes provide transportation service for schools in Ruston, Simsboro, Dubach/Hico, Grambling and Choudrant.
-Over 4,000 students are bused to Lincoln Parish school each day.
-For any Transportation needs, please contact the Lincoln Parish School Board Transportation Department.
+Over 4,000 students are bused to Lincoln Parish schools each day.
+For any Transportation needs, please contact the Lincoln Parish School Board Transportation Department at 318-255-6079.

 Please complete the following survey instruments to help us assess our school's measure of school, family and community partnerships.
 The measure is designed to be discussed and completed annually or every other year by an Action Team for Partnerships to assess program progress.
 The results not only indicate the scope and quality of involvement activities, but also suggest new directions and needed improvements for the next One-Year Action Plan for Partnerships.
 Please use the Scoring Rubric below for rating each comment.